 “Actually, he’s my dad,” Yvonne jumped in suddenly, circling around Detective Chen’s desk and placing her hands on the old man’s shoulders.

 “He just called you Miss Yao a minute ago,” Wallace noted, his face still passive.

 Yvonne straightened up then, a nervous smile on her face.
-“Um…actually, I would prefer if you don’t tell my boss.
+“Um…actually, I would prefer it if you don’t tell my boss.
 I mean, being the local detective’s daughter is a bit hard to find work unless you go into the same field as him.
 So that’s why I went by a different name for work.”

 Wallace directed his attention on Detective Chen and saw the old man nodded, letting out a sheepish smile.
 He didn’t see any harm in that so he nodded in agreement to Yvonne’s plea.
 Besides, it had nothing to do with him.

 “We should get right to the point,” Detective Chen said, at last, clearing his throat and reaching for a folder to the right of his desk.
 “Miss Yao, go.
 We’re talking confidential stuff here.
 You chose to go into business instead of helping your old man so…out of my office now.
 Visiting hours are over.”